feathr-ai/feathr/ui/README.md

 This should launch [http://localhost:3000](http://localhost:3000) on your web browser.
 The page will reload when you make code changes and save.

-#### [Optional] Change to use different backend API or Authentication settings
+#### [Optional] Override configurations for local development
 - **Point to a different backend endpoint**: by default, UI talks to live backend API at (https://feathr-registry.azurewebsites.net/docs).
-To point to a custom backend API (eg running locally).
-Create a .env.local in this directory and set REACT_APP_API_ENDPOINT, for example:
+To point to a custom backend API (e.g. running locally), create a .env.local in this directory and set REACT_APP_API_ENDPOINT, for example:
 ```
 REACT_APP_API_ENDPOINT=http://localhost:8080
 ```
-- **Use different authentication settings**: by default, the frontend uses an Azure AD application with multiple tenants authentication enabled.
-To change to use a different Azure AD application for authentication, create or update .env.local in this directory and set REACT_APP_AAD_APP_CLIENT_ID and REACT_APP_AAD_APP_AUTHORITY, for example:
+- **Use different authentication settings**: by default, UI authenticates with an Azure AD application with multiple tenants authentication enabled.
+To change to use a different Azure AD application, create a .env.local in this directory and set REACT_APP_AAD_APP_CLIENT_ID and REACT_APP_AAD_APP_AUTHORITY, for example:
 ```
 REACT_APP_AAD_APP_CLIENT_ID=<REPLACE_WITH_YOUR_APPLICATION_CLIENT_ID>>
 REACT_APP_AAD_APP_AUTHORITY=https://login.microsoftonline.com/<>REPLACE_WITH_YOUR_TENANT_ID>